 Your pool should have a tall fence around it to stop your dog swimming unsupervised.
 If you have a cover, make sure water can drain away so there aren’t puddles sitting on top, as these can be dangerous for small dogs or puppies.

 It’s also vital that your dog knows how to get out of the pool.
 There are many tragic stories of dogs getting stuck in pools and drowning, so teach your pet how to use a ramp or steps.
 As always, your dog should never swim without supervision.

 Some dogs love spending time in or around water.
 While swimming can be a fun activity, it’s important to ensure your pet is safe.
 In cold areas, you should help them to dry off when they come out of the water with something like a noodle dry mit.

-The most important rule is that your dog should always be supervised when swimming.
+The most important rule is that your dog should be supervised when swimming.
 Disaster can strike at any time, so you should be ready to help if necessary.
 All dogs should also wear life jackets whenever they are near water.